 In the example below, each account or account group is assigned to only one asset.
 The Server asset is associated with Account D and Account Group A which is made up of several accounts.
 Entitlement access request policy A is assigned to Account Group A so that group can check out passwords from 8 a.m. to 5 p.m. on Monday through Friday with no approval required.
 Entitlement access request policy B, which is associated with Account D, allows for password check out for the same time frame, but the check outs require approvals.
-Entitlement access request policy C allows for password check out from 12:59 a.m. to 11:01 p.m. to allow for the system maintenance window.
+Entitlement access request policy C allows for password check out for the system maintenance window.